-Report on Other Legal and Regulatory Requirements
+Report on Other Legal and Regulatory Requirements for the year ended 31 December 2014

 We also have responsibilities under the Maltese Companies Act, 1995 to report to you if, in our opinion:

 - The information given in the directors' report is not consistent with the financial statements. - Adequate accounting records have not been kept, or that returns adequate for our audit have not been received from branches not visited by us. - The financial statements are not in agreement with the accounting records and returns. - We have not received all the information and explanations we require for our audit. - Certain disclosures of directors' remuneration specified by law are not made in the financial statements, giving the required particulars in our report.